 Find out how much you could get and when you can get it:

-And don’t forget the Money Advice Service – they can also help with all things financial.
+And don’t forget the Money Advice Service (external website) – they can also help with all things financial.

 If you’re already enrolled in a workplace pension, then you’re ahead of the game.
 Remember: when you pay in, your boss does too.

 If you’ve got a workplace pension, then you’ll probably get an annual statement to tell you how much you’ve saved, and explain when you can claim it.
 That can help you work out whether you’ll have enough saved for the retirement you want.

 You may be able to choose to pay more into your workplace pension, and sometimes your employer also increases the amount they pay in too.
 That can help build up your pension pot.

 Stay scam aware, especially when making changes to your private pension.
 Be wary of unsolicited phone calls, texts or emails from people claiming they’re from government-backed bodies – if you’re unsure, just hang up!
 Don’t be enticed by time-limited offers and snazzy websites, or exotic-sounding investments offering ‘guaranteed returns’.

 The Pensions Regulator have more information on protecting yourself from scammers (external website), and advice on what you can do if you suspect a scam.